redseacomputing/redseacomputing.github.io/_posts/2021-04-01-Refactoring2-6-lazy-class.markdown

 ![Lazy Class](../images/Refactoring/Refactor-lazy-class.png)

 Lazy classes are classes that aren't doing enough to justify their existence.
-Would there be an extension

 At the example, we've got an address class and instead of having a postcode field, there's a postcode object.